 Is Portugal tax-advantageous for expats?

 Yes, under certain conditions.
-The NHR regime offers attractive tax advantages, but limited in time.
+The NHR regime offers attractive tax advantages, limited to 10 years.
 It is advisable to consult a tax advisor to check your eligibility.

 Do I have to pay taxes in Portugal even if I don't live there?

-Yes, as a non-resident property owner, you must pay certain taxes such as IMI (municipal property tax) annually.
-If you rent out the property, you are also required to declare and pay taxes on the rental income in Portugal, even if you live abroad.
+Yes, as a non-resident owner, you have to pay certain taxes like IMI (municipal tax) every year.
+If you rent out the property, you will also have to declare and pay taxes on rental income in Portugal, even if you reside abroad.

 What happens if I sell my property in Portugal?

-Selling a property can generate a taxable capital gain.
-Non-residents are generally taxed at a flat rate of 28% on this gain, although tax treaties between Portugal and your country of residence may help you avoid double taxation.
+The sale of a property can generate a taxable capital gain.
+Non-residents are generally taxed at 28% on this capital gain.
+Tax treaties between Portugal and your country of residence can help avoid double taxation.

-The information provided in this article is for guidance purposes only and does not replace professional advice.
-As tax regulations may change, we recommend verifying each point with a local expert.
-If needed, we can connect you with trusted professionals in Portugal.
+The information presented in this article is given for information purposes only and does not replace the up-to-date opinion of a professional.
+As taxation can change, we recommend that you check each point with a local expert.
+If necessary, we can refer you to trusted specialists in Portugal.